 A month and after the Normandy landings he writes, "... the allies staged a new series of attacks which put many fuel plants out of action.
 On June 22, nine-tenths of the production of airplane fuel was knocked out."
 (June 24).

 After another month of bombing he writes that he sent a memorandum to Hitler.
 "I implored Hitler ... to reserve a significantly larger part of the fighter plane production ... to protecting the home hydrogenation plants ...."
 (July 28).

 And finally he writes, "Meanwhile the army, too, had become virtually immobile because of the fuel shortage."
 (November 10).
 [Speer]

 Success in destroying the synthetic fuel plants would prove to be a critical factor in the Allies victory during the bitter-fought Battle of the Bulge (December 1944-January 1945).

-Today the Fischer-Tropsch process can be used to poduce synthetic fuels.
-It was used by the South Africanswhen anti-Aparthaid embargoes made it difficult to import oil.
-A wide variety of similar processes can be used to convert coal, biomass and other carbon intensive feedstocks into useable products such as diesel and jet fuel.
+Today the Fischer-Tropsch process can be used to produce synthetic fuels.
+It was used by the South Africans when anti-Apartheid embargoes made it difficult to import oil.
+A wide variety of similar processes can be used to convert coal, biomass and other carbon intensive feed stocks into usable products such as diesel and jet fuel.
 The problem continues to be the cost of the process.

 Birkenfield, Wolfgang.
 Der synthetishe Treibstoff 1933-1945 (Göttingen, 1964).